AlbanDAVID/cooky-app/README.md

 - Organize your recipes using categories and tags, and easily find them with the integrated search engine.
 - Scroll through the steps with a simple swipe while you cook.
 - Track your ingredient purchases with the integrated shopping list.

+### Features to come
+- Be able to export/import database
+- Save data on nextcloud
+- Filter recipes by tags

 ### Screenshots
 <div style="display: flex; justify-content: center;">